django/deps/draft/0000-background-workers.rst

       def get_task(self, task_id: str) -> BaseTask:
          """
-         Retrieve a task by its id (if one exists)
+         Retrieve a task by its id (if one exists).
+         If one doesn't, raises self.TaskDoesNotExist.
          """
          ...

       async def aget_task(self, task_id: str) -> BaseTask:
          """
-         Retrieve a task by its id (if one exists)
+         Retrieve a task by its id (if one exists).
+         If one doesn't, raises self.TaskDoesNotExist.
          """
          ...